lncd/OER-for-BuddyPress-profiles/Proposal.md

 * Documented research and development of OAuth as used in university context.
 BuddyPress as a consumer and producer application of open content via Nucleus (MongoDB) datastore.
 * User testing and alignment with CUNY 'Academic Commons in a Box' project.
 * Supports the Lincoln/HEA institutional change project 'embedding OER': Dissemination and integration of third-party web services into a portfolio of work.
-* Extends the use of Nuclues as an institutional data warehouse for people data which includes data about open content.
+* Extends the use of Nucleus as an institutional datastore for people data.

 ## Schedule and structure

 [Include diagram of proposed architecture]

-Third-party APIs < Consumer < BP profile > Nucleus > APIs > Producer > lincoln.ac.uk
+Third-party APIs < Consumer < BP profile > Nucleus APIs > Producer > lincoln.ac.uk	 and elsewhere...

 * Agile methods (iterative, user focused, Constant Integration).
 * Open development (Github, Pivotal Tracker)